Omosola1/CAPSTONE_PROJECT1/README.md

    In order to give a proper data analysis of the information gotten from the dataset we explore it through:

-   - Creating New measures for: Average Sales, Product Count and Quantity count.
+   - Creating New measures for:

+a.
+Average Sales

+b.
+Product Count

+c.
+Quantity count.

 ### Data Analysis